susiemartin/G6PD_deficiency/README.md

 The UK Biobank data used for this analysis (stored on DNAnexus) was last updated on March 1st 2024 (total N=502,185).
 The UK Biobank fields extracted from the cohort dataset into *.csv files (using the 'Table Exporter' tool), and which were then used in the R scripts, are given in **UKB_table_exporter_fields.xlsx**.

 ## Model diagnostic plots
 Model diagnostic plots for the linear regression model used in the analysis of age of type 2 diagnosis and described in the **Supplementary Appendix**.
-Names of plots reflect the cohort and ethnicity grouping that the model was applied to.
+Names of plot files refer to the cohort, ethnicity grouping and sex that the model was applied to.

 ## References
 1. Green, H.G.
 UKBB Health Care Records, <https://github.com/hdg204/UKBB> (2024).